saasha2926/LinkedIn-Post-Generator/README.md

 # LinkedIn-Post-Generator
+This is my hobby project.
 The LinkedIn Post Generator helps you to write LinkedIn post effortlessly.
-You are able to generate a post on certain topics with appropriate length and language.
+You are able to generate a post on certain topics with appropriate length and language.It is mainly used for influencers and professionals to discuss about a particular topic
 ## Features
 -> AI powered Content Generation
 -> General Topics are included